AviatrixSystems/Docs/HowTos/aws_transit_gateway_orchestrator.rst

 Use the Orchestrator to build a basic transit network with the following benefits:

  - **Point-and-Click** Point-and-Click workflow is simple to follow and easy to deploy.
- - **Multi Account** Support cross accounts VPC attachments to TGW with a single pane of glass.
+ - **Multi Account** Support up to three cross accounts VPC attachments to TGW with a single pane of glass.
  - **Route Propagation** The Orchestrator periodically polls TGW route table to monitor route changes from on-prem and automatically programs Spoke VPC route tables.
  - **Direct Connect** TGW Direct Connect Gateway (DXGW) support.
  - **Internet VPN** TGW VPN support.